How To Manage Employee Conflicts In Your Restaurant

-- Potential for rude customers – If you work with the public, you’re almost certainly going to encounter challenging and possibly hostile customers.
-Rudeness is toxic and can impact employees that are dealing with stressful situations.
+- Potential for rude customers – If you work with the public, you’re almost certainly going to encounter difficult and possibly rude customers.
+Rudeness is toxic and can impact employees that are dealing with difficult situations.

 Division of Labor

-Whether you’re at home or work, division of labor is a well-known source of contention.
-In this case, the argument is over how you’ve divided responsibility between your staff.
 Suppose you have four stations in your kitchen and two line cooks of equal ability, Gary and Steve.
 Gary and Steve both covet one particular station, and fight over who gets to run it.
-Gary has been in the industry for decades, while Steve is a relative newcomer; Gary feels like he should get it due to his tenure, but Steve wants it from his ambition.
+Gary has been in the industry for decades, while Steve is a relative newcomer; Gary feels like he should get it due to his tenure, but Steve is ambitious.
 Both are equally qualified and capable.

-Your staff needs someone to handle different working situations consistently.
-Maybe you can rotate Gary or Steve or invite a third person to tend to one or the other’s responsibility.
-Customers don’t care about what’s happening behind the scenes, outside of a good meal and service.
-These slowdowns can adversely impact their decision to return.
+What management and the rest of the staff need is someone to consistently handle different situations, whether you rotate Gary or Steve or invite a third person in to tend to one or the other responsibility.
+Your customer definitely doesn’t care about what’s going on behind the scenes –outside of quality and consistency– and these types of slow downs can adversely impact their decision to return.

-While it is heartening to see coworkers support one another, Jessica’s reliance on another staff member decreases the overall efficiency of the operation and robs her of the opportunity for independent learning.
-As an operator, your first step is in identifying the weak links in your chain, which you can often do through anecdotal evidence, but more succinctly by employing 360-degree feedback as needed.
-You can support your findings with data analytics, pulling some of them from your KDS.
+While it is heartening to see coworkers support one another, Jessica’s reliance on another staff member decreases the overall efficiency of the operation, and robs her of the opportunity for independent learning.
+As an operator, your first step is in identifying the weak links in your chain, which you can do often through anecdotal evidence, but more succinctly by employing 360 degree feedback as needed.
+You can support your findings with data analytics, some of which can be pulled from your KDS.

 If the common denominator is that one employee is not putting in their best work, speak with your staff member, but do it in a way where the employee feels seen.
-Ask what they think their strengths are and move them accordingly unless the problem persists.
+Ask if they feel what they feel their strengths are and move them accordingly, unless the problem persists.

-Personality clashes are an unavoidable aspect of any workplace and can happen anywhere.
+Personality clashes are an unavoidable aspect of any workplace.
 In this example, Sarah is a perky optimist, and Emily is a cynical pragmatist, both two very different attitudes towards the world.
-Neither are bad employees, and both get their work done, but their differences prove overwhelming, and there is often a palpable tension between the two.
+Neither are bad employees and both get their work done, but their differences prove overwhelming and there is often a palpable tension between the two.
 That stress leads to a decrease in productivity, as they spend time venting grievances that are unrelated to the actual task at hand.

 Sometimes it’s not just getting the work done, but how you do it.
 While we addressed differences in attitude above, this is more in how the figurative sausage is made.
 Take Jeff and Tim, both servers.
 In this example, they are both tasked with folding napkins during downtimes as prep for rush times.
-Suppose you have a standard for what you want, but no specific definition of how to fold napkins, and the two disagree over the best way to reach that outcome.
-Maybe it’s the way that someone picks it up and does the work?
-Perhaps it’s the speed or gestures involved.
-Perhaps it’s something else, which is the most likely outcome.
+Suppose you have a standard for what you want, but no specific definition of how napkins are to be folded, and the two disagree over the best way to reach that outcome.
+Maybe it’s the way that someone literally picks it up and does the work?
+Maybe it’s the speed or the gestures involved.
+Maybe it’s something else, which is the most likely outcome.

-Taking criticism is never easy, but it’s essential to start with yourself.
-If the common denominator in your staff conflicts is you, then maybe you are presenting the problem.
-Then again, it could reflect more on your hiring and vetting process, or your training policies, which isn’t a personality problem, but one worth investigating all the same.
+Taking criticism is never easy, but it’s important to start with yourself.
+Sometimes the common denominator is you.
+If not that, then consider your hiring and vetting process, or training policies, which isn’t a personality problem, but one worth investigating all the same.

-To manage any operation, no matter how big small, it takes a particular skill that comes with a unique set of demands.
+Managing any operation, no matter how big or small, is a special skill that comes with a unique set of demands.
 In addition to the myriad challenges that you face on a day-to-day basis, part of managing is understanding your restaurant’s culture and serving as a mitigator for interpersonal conflicts.

 As we mentioned above, you might consider utilizing 360-degree feedback to get a good read on where deficits in managerial style may come from, which will help you navigate possible solutions.
 Take criticism with a grain of salt when it’s delivered politely and put yourself in the shoes of your staff.
 If you can make some minor changes that enhance your employee morale, it’s worth it.

-The counterpoint to inefficiencies in leadership is a problematic staff.
+The counterpoint to inefficiencies in leadership, is a problematic staff.
 We’ve talked already about personality clashes and understanding restaurant culture.
 Surveys have indicated that 18 years old is the median age of restaurant employees.
-Mental and emotional maturity continues until about the age of 25, so the chances of you working with someone still sorting out the world is not only high but likely.
-Your staff is likely carrying a heavy load between secondary education and navigating young adulthood, and those restrictions may lead to distraction or in some cases, resentment.
-Insomuch as possible, try to allow for a healthy work/life balance, which is an effective way to increase employee productivity.
+Mental and emotional maturity continues until about the age of 25, so the chances of you working with someone still sorting out the world is not only high, but likely.
+Your staff is likely carrying a heavy load, between secondary education, and navigating young adulthood, and those restrictions may lead to distraction or in some cases resentment.
+Insomuch as possible, try to allow for a healthy work/life balance, which has been shown as effective in increasing employee productivity.

-It’s also possible to have a few rotten eggs in the dozen, as some people struggle with authority no matter the method.
-If the common denominator is one or two people who (for whatever reason) don’t like you, then have a one-on-one where you can sort out your grievances.
-This is just how some people are, but transparency over policy or workplace problems with your subordinates can go a long way toward building a healthier environment.
+It’s also possible to have a few bad eggs in the dozen, as some people struggle with authority no matter how it’s presented.
+If the common denominator is one or two people who (for whatever reason) just don’t like you, then have a one-on-one where you can sort out your grievances.
+This is just how some people are, but transparency over policy or workplace problems with your subordinates can go a long way to building a healthier environment.

-There aren’t two ways about this: harassment cannot exist in the restaurant workplace.
+There aren’t two ways about this: harassment is not to be tolerated.
 Harassment is meant to identify any discrimination based on sex, gender, race, ethnicity, religion, etc. It’s probably best to put something in your employee rulebook about keeping things like politics and religion out of the kitchen, as these are contentious subjects that are difficult and often inappropriate to discuss in the workplace.

-As an example, if Joe, your new line cook, decides to call Theresa an offensive and derogatory slur, take quick and decisive action.
+As an example, if your new line cook Joe decides to call Theresa a derogatory slur, take quick and decisive action.
 Clear cut harassment is never okay.
 Not only is this the right thing to do to make sure that your staff feels welcomed irrespective of any superficial reason, but it could save you from potential legal problems later down the line.